Which loss function is better for neural network training, logistic loss or the squared error loss and why ?

 Some key steps that one can take to analyze why the performance was low on unseen data are as follows :

 - Different class distribution in training and testing data.
-It could be possible that, the classes which were modeled incorrectly in the training data, have higher frequencies in the testing data compared to training and thus the overall performance degrades.
-Since we do not have control over the distribution of the testing data as they are coming in a stream, only solution is probably to improve the classifier on poorly performing classes in train data.
+It could be possible that, the classes which were modeled incorrectly in the training data, have higher frequencies in the testing data.
+Since we do not have control over the distribution of the testing data as they are coming in a stream, only solution is probably to improve the classifier on poorly performing classes during training.

 - Lookout for class imbalance.
 If it is the case in point no. 1, then it is most probably due to class imbalance, i.e. there are some classes with too many samples in training data and there are some classes with too few samples.
-The classifier is not able to model correctly the minority class instances but since they are in minority, the classification accuracy does not get affected much due to the correctly modeled majority classes.
 One solution is to oversample the minority classes instances (duplicate each of them by say 5 fold or so) and re-model, or generate synthetic samples for the minority classes instances or use some other metric to report performance of the classifier that takes into account the class imbalance scenario.

 - Instead of reporting overall classification accuracy use stratified sampling strategy.
 Randomly sample (with replacement) equal number of instances from each class (sample size less than equal to the minimum class size), compute the classification accuracy.
 Now repeat this experiment several times and then take the average of the classification accuracy.
 This can be performed both for cross validation as well as for test data.
-Always report numbers to your product manager with the confidence intervals (for some desired level of confidence 95% or 99%).
+Report numbers with the confidence intervals (for some desired level of confidence 95% or 99%).
 For example, if the mean accuracy is 0.85 (85%) and standard deviation is 0.05 with 1000 different experiments, then the 95% confidence interval is :

 i.e. the accuracy on an unseen data would lie between this interval with 95% confidence.